binipringle/intro-to-dh/_texts/4-jekyll.md

 rights: Introduction to Jekyll is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Introduction to Jekyll is based on Introduction to Jekyll of the Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI) at https://github.com/DHRI-Curriculum.
 When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.
 source: Graduate Center Digital Humanities Research Institute
 toc:
-- What Is a Static Site?
+- What is a static site?
-- Advantages and Disadvantages
+- Advantages and disadvantages
 - Installation
-- Getting Started - Setting Up A First Website
+- Getting started - setting up a first website
-- Decide Location
+- Decide location
-- Serve the Server
+- Serve the server
-- Your First Site
+- Your first site
-- The Backend of Your First Site
+- The backend of your first site
 - Exiting

 ---